randisunarto/Aplikasi-simulator-dompet-Gi-pay/README.md

 ## Final Project: Database and Database Systems

 **Overview**
 Welcome to the Gi-Pay Wallet Simulator repository, the final project for our Database and Database Systems course.
-Our project, crafted by a team of five dedicated students, aims to design and implement a comprehensive e-wallet application.
+Our project, crafted by a team of six dedicated students from Mechatronics and Artificial Intelligence major, aims to design and implement a comprehensive e-wallet application.
 The Gi-Pay Wallet Simulator encompasses features for public users, store owners (merchants), and administrators, ensuring a robust and versatile digital payment solution.

 ## Team Members
 - **Randi Sunarto**